 - Tests will be completed on scantron and will be graded at the computer center once all of my 3318 courses have completed them.
 Once I have received the grades and checked for outlier questions, errors, etc. I will post the grades in Blackboard. - Quizzes will be automatically graded after submission.
 If your quiz is submitted after the deadline (10pm), Blackboard will mark it as late, but you will not lose points for this.
-If you are able to start and take the assessment, you are fine. - Discussion Board posts and engagements will be graded within 7-10 working days (not including Saturday or Sunday) following the assignment due date and time. - I work to grade assignments quickly, but I have 300 students this semester so it will take me some time to get through all of my weekly assignments.
+If you are able to start and take the assessment you are fine, please do not email me in haste.

+- Discussion Board posts and engagements will be graded within 7-10 working days (not including Saturday or Sunday) following the assignment due date and time. - o I work to grade assignments quickly, but I have a lot of students so it will take me some time to get through all of my weekly assignments, please be patient.